vgdc-ucsd/Arcade-Cabinet/README.md

 7. You should be good to go!
 F11 toggles Firefox fullscreen.
 You can install the Auto Fullscreen extension listed below.

 ## Other setup notes

-- I compiled Launcher in Release Win32, and had to install Visual Studio Redistributable 2017 x86, and that worked.
 - If you want to change which Launcher.exe Firefox opens (for whatever reason), then rename the current Launcher.exe to something else, then it'll give you the prompt above again.

 ## Adding games